History Chat: The Case for Grand Master David Daniel Powell

 This November, discover the enduring impact of David Daniel Powell, a prominent yet overlooked local Black leader.
 Powell expertly steered the Black community through numerous crises, including two pandemics, two World Wars, and the Great Depression, while leading the Grand Lodge and informally governing LaVilla for nearly 50 years.

 This is the first History Chat in the Library's new African American History series of community programs.
-The project, in part, seeks to expand the Library's African American History Collection (and the associated Digital Community Archive) and to make customers aware of all the FREE family research and local history resources available to them in the Special Collections Department at the Main Library, including the newly-expanded Memory Lab.
+The project, in part, seeks to expand the Library's African American History Collection and to make customers aware of all the FREE family research and local history resources available to them in the Special Collections Department at the Main Library, including the newly-expanded Memory Lab.

-For more information about how you can contribute materials to Special Collections or use these publicly-available resources to trace your family roots, research the history of your home and more, please click on this link.
+For more information about how you can contribute materials to Special Collections or use these publicly-available resources to trace your family roots, research the history of your home, explore local history and more, please click on this link.

 Learn more about this initiative and Grand Master David D. Powell at our next History Chat, live at the Main Library (Ansbacher Map Room) on Saturday, November 16, from 2-3 p.m.
 An audience Q&A will follow the presentation.